 When you connect with a possible preceptor, be sure to send them a short message introducing yourself.
 First impressions matter!

-Joining your state’s associations
+Joining your state's associations for clinical rotations

 Local groups and organizations for nurse practitioners can help you connect to even more preceptors in your area.
 You won’t have as much range as you do with Facebook and LinkedIn, but you can find someone to steer you in the right direction.
+These associations often have specific guidelines and requirements for preceptors, including those related to population focus, to ensure that NP students receive comprehensive training.
+Many state associations also offer a preceptor directory to assist in finding qualified preceptors.

 Let’s see an example: In Georgia, our home state, we have the United Advanced Practice Registered Nurses of Georgia.
 They are on Facebook and LinkedIn.
 You can check out their resources and job postings and contact them to see if they can help you find a preceptor.